Isabelo de los Reyes: Early career and journalism

 While studying in the Colegio de San Juan de Letran, he supplemented his allowance by taking to journalism, setting type for La Oceana Española as well as writing for periodicals such as Diario de Manila, El Comercio, La Revista Popular, and La Opinion.
 In November 1882, his work, La expedicion de Li-Ma-Hong contra Filipinas was published in Diario de Manila and garnered him a prize.

-In 1886, de los Reyes worked as Manila correspondent for El Eco de Panay, a newspaper in Iloilo, but was replaced by Wenceslao Retana when his reports began to appear too liberal.
-His reputation as an independent-minded writer was such that in 1887, La Opinion hired him as a foil for their ultra-conservative staff writer, Camilo Millan.
+His father Elias died in 1883, thus allowing him to visit his feminist mother Leona Florentino for the first time in around 14 years.
+Isabelo, who was around aged 20 at the time, reconnected ties with his mother, who was suffering from tuberculoses at the time.
+Leona died the following year on October 4, 1884 and was buried in Vigan Cathedral.
+Despite the limited time they had, Leona had made a solid impact and influence towards Isabelo, which led Isabelo to a literary career.
+Leona is also credited for Isabelo's progressing views towards democracy, Philippine sovereignty, and equality by the era's standards, which later on marshalled to his support for Philippine revolution, women's right to university education, and women's right to suffrage as an adult.

-As a teenager, de los Reyes had been intrigued by the growing interest in the "new science" of El saber popular (folklore).
+Ever since he was young, de los Reyes had been intrigued by the growing interest in the "new science" of El saber popular (folklore).
 On March 25, 1884, Jose Felipe Del Pan wrote an article in La Oceania Filipina calling readers to contribute folklore articles, inspired by interest in the subject in the peninsula.
 De los Reyes was urged by del Pan to contribute and gave him books on the subject that piqued his interest.
 Two months later, de los Reyes submitted his articles concerning the folklore of Ilocos, Malabon, and Zambales.
-In 1887, at the age of 23, del Pan compiled de los Reyes' articles and submitted them to the Exposición General de las Islas Filipinas in Madrid, where he won a silver medal.
-These articles would eventually become one of his most important contributions to Philippine studies, El Folk-lore Filipino.
-Folk-Lore was published in 1889 in two volumes.

-De los Reyes' interest in folklore continued.
-He collected materials, wrote for periodicals, and issued an open letter calling on readers to collect, publish, and organize a folklore society, which did not materialize.
-De los Reyes wrote Folk-Lore not just as a book for legends and fables, but eventually as "a general archive at the service of all sciences", expanding his definition of "folklore" to include "popular knowledge relevant to all sciences", including sections on religion, customs, literature, and articles on Diego Silang, millenarian revolts, and local miracles of the Virgin Mary.
+In 1886, de los Reyes worked as Manila correspondent for El Eco de Panay, a newspaper in Iloilo, but was replaced by Wenceslao Retana when his reports began to appear too liberal.
+His reputation as an independent-minded writer was such that in 1887, La Opinion hired him as a foil for their ultra-conservative staff writer, Camilo Millan.

 In 1884, de los Reyes was married to Josefa Hizon Sevilla, his first wife.
 Sevilla was the daughter of Gregorio Sevilla, the capitan of Malabon.
 Shortly after, the couple started a pawnshop, which failed.
 They also opened a bookstore, which similarly failed because de los Reyes "refused to sell the good ones".
 Eventually, they were able to build a modest fortune as a commercial agent of rice, tobacco, indigo, and other products.